Analysis | The ‘Southern strategy’ goes south

 “Health equity is not just going to magically appear,” epidemiologist Camara Phyllis Jones told The Washington Post’s Salvador Rizzo.
 “It is a process, not an outcome, and clearly the government has a role in it.
 When you value all people equally, when you value all individuals and populations equally, you must provide resources to rectify historical injustices and you must distribute resources according to need when the data show racial inequities.”

 But this pattern — framing efforts to address imbalances as being themselves unbalanced — is a centerpiece of conservative and right-wing politics in recent years.
-Donald Trump’s election in 2016 was often framed as being about the economic strains felt by working-class White Americans.
-But polling conducted by The Post and our polling partners at ABC News found that economic difficulty was a less robust predictor of support for Trump than a strong sense that White people are losing out in America today.
+Donald Trump’s election as president in 2016 was often framed as being about the economic strains felt by working-class White Americans.
+But polling conducted by The Post and our polling partners at ABC News found that economic difficulty was a less robust predictor of support for Trump than a strong sense that White people are losing out in the United States today.
 Polling repeatedly showed Trump supporters and Republicans as being more likely to say White people face reverse discrimination; 2019 polling found that White Republicans saw Whites, Blacks and Hispanics as equivalently subject to discrimination.

 What’s changed since Trump rose to prominence was how this concern manifested.
 There’s no beating around the bush, no effort to couch concerns about White status in language that appeals to anxiety implicitly.
 When Lee Atwater in 1981 described the GOP’s tactical approach for leveraging racial frustrations as an evolution from simply saying the n-word explicitly to using phrases like “forced busing, states’ rights, and all that stuff,” he was direct in stating that the point was to emphasize “totally economic things and a byproduct of them is, Blacks get hurt worse than Whites.”
 This was the party’s “Southern strategy,” for appealing to the racial prejudices seen as common in the South.
 But in the era of Trump, that subtlety has often been stripped away.
 It’s not the n-word, but it’s not much less direct.